pleaobraga/react-scaffold/README.md

 )
 ```

-This component is better than **React.lazy** because it can handle 3 diferents situation:
+This component is better than **React.lazy** because it can handle 3 diferent situations:

 - Loading
 - Error